Sara Casey, Director

-Sara recieved a Doctor of Public Health (DrPH) degree, a Master of Public Health (MPH) and a Master of International Affairs (MIA) from Columbia University and a BA from Washington University.
+Dr. Casey recieved a Doctor of Public Health (DrPH) degree, a Master of Public Health (MPH) and a Master of International Affairs (MIA) from Columbia University and bachelor’s degree (BA) from Washington University.

 Kim Norland is Administrative Coordinator for both AMDD and Reproductive Health Access, Information and Services in Emergencies (RAISE) specializing in travel coordination and logistics.
 Prior to joining RAISE/AMDD he served as Program Assistant for the Free To Grow National Program Office, handling site reporting and meeting coordination.
 Mr. Norland has more than 20 years’ experience with not-for-profit agencies in the field of social services, housing provision and the arts.
 A native of Detroit, he has been a volunteer and board member of arts, social and advocacy organizations in New York and Michigan.